microsoft/fast/specs/slider/slider.md

 On a web page the customer drags the slider from min to max values ultimately setting the value of the component to a value constrained by step and min and max values.

 - *A developer building an app with the component and interacting through HTML/CSS/JavaScript.*
-A developer can inject labels on the slider as children, if they use <slider-label> elements those will be styled a specific way internally and the dev can override any part of that style they want.
-Alternatively the dev can put whatever they want in children and style as they wish.
+A developer can inject labels on the slider into the default slot, if they use <slider-label> elements those will be styled a specific way internally and any part of that style can be overridden.
+Styles and items intending to be placed in the default slot can be replaced as needed.

 - *A designer customizing the component.*
 A designer can override any internal styling applied to the slotted labels, the background track, the slider track and the thumb(s) if appropriate.